-c = merge (overlap, optimize, verbose) Calling object Object array Description Combines channel segments into a continuous time evolution channel.
+c = merge (overl ap, optimize, verbose) Calling object Object array Description Combines channel segments into a continuous time evolution channel.
 The channel merger implements the continuous time evolution with smooth transitions between seg- ments.
 Each segment of a track is split in two parts: an overlapping area with the previous segment and an exclusive part with no overlapping.
 Each segment is generated independently by the channel builder.
-However, the distance dependent autocorrelation of the large scale parameters was considered when the parameters were drawn from the corresponding statistics.
-Transition from segment to segment is carried out by replacing taps of the previous segment by the taps of the current segment, one by one.
-The modeling of the birth/death process is done as published in the documentation of the WIM2 channel model.
-The route between adjacent channel segments is split into sub-intervals equal to the minimum number of taps in both overlapping segments.
-During each sub-interval the power of an old tap ramps down and a new tap ramps up.
-Power ramps are modeled by a modified sinus function to allow smooth transitions.
+However, the distance dependent autocorrelation of the large scale parameters was considered when the parameters were drawn from the corresponding statistics. of the current segn the documentation into sub-intervals e sub-interval the po ment to segment is carried out by replacing taps of the previous segment by the taps nent, one by one.
+The modeling of the birth/death process is done as published in of the WIM2 channel model.
+The route between adjacent channel segments is split equal to the minimum number of taps in both overlapping segments.
+During each wer of an old tap ramps down and a new tap ramps up.
+Power ramps are modeled a function to allow smooth transitions.
 Taps from the old and new segments are coupled based on their power.
-If the number of clusters is dif- ferent in the channel segments, the weakest clusters are ramped up or down without a counterpart from the new/old segment.
-The merging is only done for the NLOS components since the LOS component has a deterministic behavior.
+If the number of clusters is dif- the new/old segme el segments, the weakest clusters are ramped up or down without a counterpart from nt.
+The merging is only done for the NLOS components since the LOS component behavior.
 The LOS component is thus just scaled in power.
 Input overlap The length of the overlapping part relative to the segment length.
 It can have values in between 0 (no overlap) and 1 (ramp along the entire segment).
 A value of 0 disables the merging process and the channel segments are simply concatenated.
 A value of 1 constantly merges the channels.
-The default setting is 0.5. verbose Enables (1, default) or disables (0) the progress bar.
-Output С An array of handles to the 'qd_channel' objects containing the merged coefficients and delays.
+The default setting is 0.5. verbose Enables $(1, \text{ default})$ or disables (0) the progress bar.
+Output с An array of handles to the 'qd_channel' objects containing the merged coefficients and delays.